GLOBAL MARKETS-Shares, dollar drop on Fed tapering uncertainty

 "In a data-dependent world, markets will not be complacent and accepting of central bank forecasts when current data suggests otherwise."

-The yen climbed on expectations that Japanese investors would convert their overseas earnings before the mid-August Obon holiday.
-In addition, the Bank of Japan will conclude a two-day policy meeting on Thursday and is expected to continue its asset-buying program.
+The yen rose to a seven-week high against the dollar on expectations that Japanese investors would convert their overseas earnings before the mid-August Obon holiday.
+As well, the Bank of Japan will conclude a two-day policy meeting on Thursday and is expected to continue its asset-buying program.

-Stocks on Wall Street ended lower, the third down day in a row, though indexes were still not far below record highs.
-The Fed's $85 billion a month bond-buying program has been a major driver of the rally in equities this year, which has boosted the S&P 500 by about 18 percent for the year.
+Stocks on Wall Street were lower by mid-afternoon, the third down day in a row, though indexes were still not far below record highs.
+The Fed's $85 billion a month bond-buying program has been a major driver of the rally in equities this year, which has the S&P 500 up about 18 percent for the year.

 "People were concerned about the extent of the rally in the short term and some people are talking about equities being too expensive relative to the underlying fundamentals," said Stephen Massocca, managing director at Wedbush Equity Management LLC in San Francisco.

-Investors have been focused on trying to pinpoint when the Fed may start to reduce its bond purchases.
+Investors have been focused on trying to pinpoint when the Fed may start to reduce, or taper, its bond purchases.

 Chicago Fed President Charles Evans said Tuesday the Fed would probably scale back later this year, perhaps beginning as early as next month, depending on economic data.